Beaver Dam (Maryland): Lake

 Beaver Dam lake today is a recreational destination.

-A natural inflow of water inundated the Beaver Dam quarry, exceeding 100,000 gallons a day, which required considerable pumping to keep the pit empty.
+A natural inflow of groundwater inundated the Beaver Dam quarry, exceeding 100,000 gallons a day, which required considerable pumping to keep the pit empty.
 When the quarry business slowed in the 1920s and declined around the time of the Great Depression, the owners stopped pumping.
 The original northern portion of the quarry (next to Beaver Dam Rd) filled to about 90-feet, and the newer southern portion to about 40-feet deep.

 In 1936 it was repurposed as a swim club.
 The 30-acre Beaver Dam Swim Club was originally leased by Mark P. Hanley and the property was purchased by him after World War II.
 The same family has run the club since its founding (as of 2007).
 The buildings and additional pools added around 1950 do not date to the period of the quarry.
 The quarry-lake features floating platforms, rolling logs, diving boards, and a rope swing.
 The club includes two swimming pools, a volleyball court, and picnic areas, most of which were built in the 1950s.
 None are considered historic by the state.

 Beaver Dam Run, a natural stream on its way to the Loch Raven Reservoir, flows through the property.
 It runs alongside the eastern edge of the spring-fed quarry lake.